KociOrges/pytag/README.md

 crohn_colitis_ontology_terms.tsv
 annotation_summary.tsv
 ```
 The crohn_colitis_ontology_terms.tsv is the most interesting file and contains the ontology terms identified in the references of each BibTex file, followed with the associated PubMed ID of the abstract they were found in each case.
 For each term, the relevant ontology entry is mentioned followed with the associated identifier.
-The TSV file should look like this:
+The ```TSV``` file should look like this:
 ```
-$ cat tabl.tsv
+$ cat crohn_colitis_ontology_terms.tsv
 Crohn.Nutrition.2015.2016   26944181  pediatric crohn's disease	Disease	doid:8778
 Crohn.Nutrition.2015.2016   26742586  proteobacteria	Organism	1224
 Crohn.Nutrition.2015.2016   26742586  inflammatory response	Biological Process	go:0006954
 Crohn.Nutrition.2015.2016   26742586  e. coli	Organism	110766
 Crohn.Nutrition.2015.2016   25969456  4-cd	Chemical Compound	cids44608013
 ...
 Ulcerative.Colitis.Nutrition.2015.2016   25850835  perineal	Organism	138833
 Ulcerative.Colitis.Nutrition.2015.2016   26419460  trim39	10090	ensmusp00000039790